 Structured Water to the Rescue

 Remembering that structured water will stop calcium from plating to itself, a plan was hatched to somehow soak the goose neck piece in structured water to free up both ends.
 The pipe was very awkwardly placed, so close to the ground (maybe 1/3” clearance) that it wasn’t possible to get a deeper container up under it soak the entire thing, so a very shallow tray was placed under the end joining the short hose and the goose neck piece.
-Water was poured into a Dynamically Enhanced Portable Unit, and then covering both ends of the Unit with two hands, the Portable was shaken up and down for about a minute to add even more energy to the structured water than one pass thru the Portable would create.
+Water was poured into a portable water structuring Unit, and then covering both ends of the Unit with two hands, the structured water Unit was shaken up and down for about a minute to add even more energy to the structured water than one pass thru the Unit would create.
 The tray only held enough depth of water to soak the pipe about half way up the height of the gooseneck pipe.
 The pipe was left in the tray overnight to soak.

 Next morning when the pipe was checked, there were lots of small chunks of calcium and incorporated other minerals in the tray, and the top ring (connecting goose neck to faucet) was entirely freed up and the goose neck + hose could be unscrewed from the faucet.

 The interesting thing was that the freed-up part of the goose neck piece wasn’t even in the water, but whatever water was inside the hose and goose neck would have gotten structured as well.

 It turned out there was damage preventing the hose end ring from moving freely and unscrewing, but that wasn’t clear until the structured water had removed all the outer plated-on calcium to be able to take a closer look.
 There was so much calcium that the puncture in the side of the goose-neck wasn’t even visible.
 The overall corrosion was visible as well, the accumulated damage from the calcium layer.